When Your Dog Goes Blind

 I’d already intuited that, with time, my dog will learn her way around the house and stop bumping into furniture.
 This is called “mapping”, and, as her other senses become enhanced to compensate for loss of sight, it will help her move around familiar places without harm.
 After she learns her way through our home, it’s important not to rearrange the furniture.
 (Fortunately, I’m not the type to move furniture around just for fun, so that’s no hardship.)
 The book even suggests using a variety of essential oils (a different one in each room) so her nose can identify where she is.

-Hubs About the KCS: Symptoms, Diagnosis, Treatment (Initial and Ongoing)
+Articles About KCS: Symptoms, Diagnosis, and Treatment (Initial and Ongoing)

 - Dry Eye in Dogs -- Coping with Keratoconjunctivitis Sicca (KCS) - Part 1